Limits of Hodge structures via holonomic D-modules: Introduction

 together with the filtration induced by $F_\bullet\cP_{\alpha,r}$ and the sesquilinear pairing induced by $P_{R_\alpha}S_{\alpha,r}$ determine a polarized Hodge-Lefschetz structure of central weight $n+r$ with $\fsl_2(\C)$-action induced by $2\pi\sqrt{-1}L$. \end{thmA}

-A polarized Hodge-Lefschetz structure basically is a direct sum of Hodge structures of different weights preserving by an $\fsl_2(\C)$-action modeled by the direct sum of all the cohomologies of a compact K\"ahler manifold.
+A polarized Hodge-Lefschetz structure basically is a direct sum of Hodge structures of different weights preserving by an $\fsl_2(\C)$-action modeled by the direct sum of all the cohomology groups of a compact K\"ahler manifold.
 We refer to $\S$\ref{subsec:phl} for the definition of polarized Hodge-Lefschetz structures.
-To illustrate the idea of Theorem~\ref{D}, assume for a moment that $Y$ is reduced.
-Then the endomorphism $R$ will be nilpotent and this implies that $\cM=\cM_0$.
+To illustrate the idea of Theorem~\ref{D}, assume for a moment that $Y$ is reduced and $Y=\sum_{i\in I} Y_i$ where the $Y_i$'s are smooth components and $I$ a finite index set.
+Then the endomorphism $R$ is nilpotent and this implies that $\cM=\cM_0$.
 Denote by $Y^J=\bigcap_{i\in J} Y_i$ for any non-empty subset $J$ of $I$.
-Let $\tau^J:Y^J \rightarrow X$ be the closed embedding and $\tau^{(r+1)}:\tilde Y^{(r+1)}= \coprod_{\# J=r+1}Y^J \rightarrow X$ be the natural morphism for every $r\geq 0$.
-For simplicity, suppose $\cP_r=\cP_{0,r}$.
+Let $\tau^J:Y^J \to X$ be the closed embedding and $\tau^{(r+1)}:\tilde Y^{(r+1)}= \coprod_{|J|=r+1}Y^J \to X$ be the natural morphism for every $r\geq 0$.
+Put $\cP_r=\cP_{0,r}$ for simplicity.
 We will show that there exists a filtered isomorphism (Theorem~\ref{iden})

 Here, the Tate twist of a filtered $\sD$-module is $(\cN,F_\bullet\cN)(-r)=(\cN,F_{\bullet+r}\cN)$.
 Moreover, the isomorphism respects the pairing $P_RS_r$ on $\cP_r$ (Theorem~\ref{main}):